 Here at Children's Home Network, we couldn't be prouder of the children and families who have unlocked their potential and experiencing.
 Whether it's through our Kid's Village, Adolescents in Motherhood, Kinship Services, or Fostering Families team, all the lives we touch have the potential to be transformed.

-Sara was placed in foster care at a young age due to the abuse and neglect of her parents, as many of our boys and girls have experienced.
-She ran away from foster homes several times and was recruited into the world of minor sex trafficking by someone she trusted and thought cared for her.
-After becoming pregnant at 16 and being threatened with the possibility of her baby being sold on the black market, Sara decided it was time for a new beginning, and with the help of our Adolescents in Motherhood program, she is well on her way.
+Victoria was admitted to the Children's Home Network on June 7, 2017.
+She ran away from foster homes several times and was recruited into the world of human trafficking by someone she trusted and thought cared for her.
+After becoming pregnant at 16 and having her daughter taken away from her, Victoria decided it was time for a new beginning.
+With the help of our Adolescents in Motherhood program, she has blossomed, and is well on her way.

 Jaden, commonly known as “J,” was a troubled youth, having suffered trauma due to abuse and neglect at home.
 His behaviors were out of control, and he was known for punching anyone who questioned him.
 He was regularly getting D’s and F’s and causing stress for his teachers. “ Jaden came to Kid's Village about four years ago and has received therapy counseling from the staff at Children's Home Network to help him heal from the hurts of his past.
 He now attends Davidsen Middle with straight A’s and very rarely B’s.